HALO: Learning Human-Robot Collaboration via Heterogeneous-Agent Lyapunov Policy Optimization: Experiments and Results

 \subsection{Performance benchmark in simulation}

-We demonstrate the performance superiority of HALyPO across physical coupling tasks including OSP, SCT and SLH, shwon in Fig.~\ref{fig:sim_env} and the cumulative reward is visualized in Fig.~\ref{fig:episode_return} to show the training efficiency.
-Fig.~\ref{fig:line_difficulty} further illustrates the scenario-specific success rates.
-As synthesized in Table~\ref{tab:main_giant}, in the OSP task, HALyPO achieves an average SR of 87.2\%, outperforming HATRPO (81.6\%) and HAPPO (78.0\%).
-These results are consistent with our structural pathology analysis, with HALyPO achieving a rationality gap of 0.09 and the highest alignment score of 0.91.
+We demonstrate the performance superiority of HALO across physical coupling tasks including OSP, SCT and SLH, shwon in Fig.~\ref{fig:sim_env} and the cumulative reward is visualized in Fig.~\ref{fig:episode_return}.
+Besides, Fig.~\ref{fig:line_difficulty} further illustrates the scenario-specific success rates.
+As synthesized in Table~\ref{tab:main_giant}, in the OSP task, HALO achieves an average SR of 87.2\%, outperforming HATRPO (81.6\%) and HAPPO (78.0\%).
+These results are consistent with our structural pathology analysis, with HALO achieving a rationality gap of 0.09 and the highest alignment score of 0.91.
+The increased computation time of HVP is diluted by environment sampling and inference in high-throughput settings, with negligible memory overhead ($<21.1\%$) due to autograd-based HVP without explicit Hessian materialization, and HALO achieves a 13.1\% reduction in total wall-clock training time compared to HAPPO.